CSSLint/csslint/README.md

 This requires the browser to match all elements first, and then go up the DOM tree to find an element with a class of `.foo`.
 Generally, it's best to avoid using the universal selector.

+### Known Properties

+It's very easy to miss a typo in your CSS.
+This rule checks each property name to make sure that it is a known CSS property.
+Vendor-prefixed properties are ignored, since they are technically not part of any specification.

 ## Command-line Interface

 You can run CSSLint on a file with: